Skip to content

 echo 'source "$HOME/.rye/env"' >> ~/.zshrc

-Since fish does not support `env`` files, you instead need to add the shims directly.
+Since fish does not support env files, you need to add the shims directly.
 This can be accomplished by running this command once:

 set -Ua fish_user_paths "$HOME/.rye/shims"